s0lst1c3/s0lst1c3.github.io/_posts/2019-04-18-eaphammer-v0-7-0-certificate-handling.md

 *Figure 1*

-EAPHammer's Cert Wizard offered multiple advantages that were somewhat unique at the time (although it was only a matter of time until someone else built a toll that had these features).
+EAPHammer's Cert Wizard offered multiple advantages that were somewhat unique at the time (although it was only a matter of time until someone else built a tool with similar features).
 Not only did it make it possible to stand up a rogue AP within seconds, rather than minutes, but it did so in a way that worked against the vast majority of vulnerable devices (although EAPHamer inherited this second advantage from hostapd-wpe, which means credit goes to Brad Antoniewicz).
 However, the original version of Cert Wizard also suffered from several glaring limitations:

 ### One size fits all approach